List of Festival Mushroom Records artists

 This is a list of artists who recorded for Festival Mushroom Records.

 During their existence, Festival Mushroom had also distributed for several independent Australian labels and international licensors, many of which will be noted.
-Many of these artists are now either signed to or distributed by Warner Music Australasia.
+Many of these artists are now either signed to or distributed by Warner Music Australia.

 An asterisk (*) denotes an artist who was signed or licensed to Festival Records prior to the merger of Festival and Mushroom.
 A caret (+) denotes an artist who was signed or licensed to Mushroom Records prior to the merger.
 A slash (/) denotes an artist who was signed to both labels at one point prior to the merger.